Intermittent Fasting Myths

 In fact, an article published by the England Journal of Medicine (NEJN) states that this practice can become another healthy habit in people's lives, based on simple modifications in daily habits.

-If you are thinking of starting a fast , you may have many questions.
+If you are thinking about starting fasting , you may have many questions.

-Especially since it has always been said that you should eat at least 5 times a day or that breakfast is the most important meal, among many other beliefs.
+Especially because it has always been said that you should eat at least 5 times a day or that breakfast is the most important meal, among many other beliefs.

 Myth 1: If you practice intermittent fasting you will gain weight

-False, studies indicate that intermittent fasting helps burn fat and is one of the best procedures to lose weight.
+False, studies indicate that intermittent fasting helps burn fat and is one of the best procedures for losing weight.

-When you practice intermittent fasting, your body begins to use stored fat to give the body energy, (ketogenesis) and, consequently, it makes you lose weight.
+When you practice intermittent fasting, your body begins to use stored fat to give the body energy (ketogenesis) and, consequently, causes you to lose weight.

-False, during fasting the body begins to burn fat for fuel and not muscle as occurs in other weight loss diets.
+False, during fasting the body begins to burn fat as fuel and not muscle as occurs in other weight loss diets.

 Myth 3: It decreases energy and attention

-Myth 4: You can not ingest even liquids during fasting
+Myth 4: You cannot even drink liquids during fasting

-Myth 5: You can eat anything during the eating window
+Myth 5: You can eat anything during the feeding window

 False, to achieve the benefits of intermittent fasting you must follow a balanced and healthy diet.

-Myth 6: You do not perform during physical exercise
+Myth 6: You don't perform during physical exercise

-False, training fasted helps you gain metabolic flexibility, and your body becomes more efficient when it comes to using glucose and fat during your workouts.
+False, training on an empty stomach helps you gain metabolic flexibility, and your body becomes more efficient when it comes to using glucose and fat during your workouts.

-Myth 7: You feel more anxious and desperate to eat
+Myth 7: You feel greater anxiety and desperation when eating

 False, this practice helps you recognize between real hunger and emotional hunger, making you improve your relationship with food, without being a slave to it.

-It is important that you know that intermittent fasting is not indicated for all people.
-If you have a chronic disease, you should consult your doctor and it is totally contraindicated for pregnant and lactating women.
+It is important that you know that intermittent fasting is not indicated for everyone.
+If you have a chronic illness, you should consult your doctor and it is totally contraindicated for pregnant and breastfeeding women.